-An ordinary resolution for the approval of this report will be put to Shareholders at the forthcoming Annual General Meeting.
+Ordinary resolutions for the approval of this report and Directors' Remuneration Policy will be put to Shareholders at the forthcoming Annual General Meeting.

 The law requires the Company's Auditor to audit certain disclosures provided.
 Where disclosures have been audited, they are indicated as such.
-The Auditor's opinion is included in its report on pages 35 to 38.
+The Auditor's opinion is included in its report on pages 33 to 38.